 Evolution Without Randomness

-Thesis: Nothing is truly 'random'.
-Therefore genetic change must be determined by some other mechanism.
+Nothing is truly 'random', so genetic variability must be determined by some mechanism.

 the process by which forms of life having traits that better enable them to adapt to specific environmental pressures, as predators, changes in climate, or competition for food or mates, will tend to survive and reproduce in greater numbers than others of their kind, thus ensuring the perpetuation of those favorable traits in succeeding generations.
 Link